engity-com/bifroest/docs/reference/session/fs.md

 <<property("storage", "File Path", "../data-type.md#file-path", default='<os specific>')>>
 Where the session information is stored locally.

+Only one Bifröst process can open a filesystem session repository at a time.
+A non-blocking operating-system lock is held for the repository lifetime; startup fails if another process already owns the same storage or if the lock state cannot be determined safely.
+Session state updates use atomic file replacement so a process interruption cannot expose a partially written token.

 The default value is different, depending on the platform Bifröst runs on:

 * Linux: `/var/lib/engity/bifroest/sessions`